 - Social networks and network structures in markets

 - Distribution-channel strategies

-- Strategic-pricing decisions
+- Budgeting and saving decisions

 Kristin Diehl, Professor of Marketing